ystv/web-api/README.md

 `docker image build -t web-api .`

-You will then need to set the environment variables like how it is set up in `docker-compose.yml` or you might be able to create a container and then use `docker export` so you can run a static binary built in docker.
+You will then need to set the environment variables like how it is set up in `docker-compose.yml` or you might be able to create a container and then use `docker export` so you can run a static binary built-in docker.

 #### Docker-compose